GeoffNeal/weather/README.md

 #### Calculations

-As far as I'm aware, there is no algorithm or formula that can calculate an accurate ranking for activities based on a few weather data points.
-So I've opted for something pretty basic and probably quite inaccurate...
+I'm not aware of any formula to determine the optimum conditions of a specific activity...
+So basically this is a completely arbitrary calculation based on what I think the values for these activities should `probably` be.

+The steps are as follows:

+- Establish a range that is relevant for each measurement
+  - For example snow_depth is measured in meters, so we're unlikely to find a scenario where we'd want 3m of snow.
+Therefore the range should be something like 0 - 2.
+- From here, we'd select a target within the range that we consider optimal for this activity.
+  - In the case of skiing for example we'd perhaps want something like 0.75.
+- Now we express this as a percentage.
+In this case we'd do 0.75/2 = 0.375 (or 37.5%)
+- So now we have the target, we need to see where the actual number falls.
+If the average snow_depth ends up being 0.5m then we know (using the same calculation) that this is equal to 25%.
+- With this we can calculate the difference: Math.abs(0.25 - 0.375) = 0.125
+  - The lower this number the better, as it means we are less distance from the target.
+- Because we want a score where a higher value is better than a lower one (better from a user's perspective) we invert the score using 1 - 0.125 = 0.875, which we can then multiply by 100 to give 87.5, which will be our score for this data point.
+- The sum of these scores (one for each weather data point) will be the total score.

+There's probably a better way to do this, but I have no idea what it is...

-For one thing I've only used 3 data points from the API, temperature, windspeed and humidity.
+For one thing I've only used a few data points from the API, temperature, windspeed and humidity and a few others.
 I could have added more but didn't see the point as it likely wouldn't have improved the accuracy that much, and I didn't want to waste time on it that being the case.

-The way I've done it is just to take the average of all the data points provided and compare them to an optimum that I've arbitrarily decided on based on my own intuition, for example we'd assume that for skiing we wouldn't want temperatures of 40 degrees.

-We can now compare the average to the optimum and record the distance between them.
-I've then just taken the minimum of this score and 100, from 100.
-So we'll have a score that is between 0 and 100 with 100 being the best and 0 being the worst.

 #### Testing